The hyperbolic umbilic singularity in fast-slow systems: Acknowledgements

 \section{Acknowledgements}

 CK and MS acknowledge funding by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) - KU 3333/7-1.
 CK acknowledges partial support by a Lichtenberg Professorship funded by the VolkswagenStiftung.
 CK and MS acknowledge support by TUM International Graduate School of Science and Engineering (IGSSE).
 MS would like to thank the University of Groningen, where part of this research was conducted.
+The authors thank the reviewers and editors for their comments and remarks that helped to improve the manuscript.